The following instructions refer to Freetouch v1.2 and above.

 Navigating the Control Panel

 The Control Panel contains a series of tabs.
-On first run all tabs will be disabled until you activate a free trial or subscription license.
+On first run all tabs save for License Key, Support, and About will be disabled until you activate a free trial or subscription license.

-Once activated, you will find three buttons at the bottom of each tab:
+Once activated, you will find three buttons at the bottom of the General, QR Code, Cursor, Scrolling and Keyboard tabs:

 - Restore Defaults